preciofishbone/OmniaDocs/web-content-management/web-pages/web-editor-reports/index.rst

 Page Review
 *************
-When a page is past it's review date, something like the following is shown for editors (not to users reading the page):
+If Page Review is active (set in Omnia Admin, see below), it works like this: When a page is past it's review date, something like the following is shown for editors (not to users reading the page):

 .. image:: page-review-message.png